terraform-google-modules/terraform-google-log-export/examples/logbucket/project/README.md

 # Log Export: Log Bucket destination at Project level

-These examples configures a project-level log sink that feeds a logging log bucket destination with log bucket and log sink in the same project and in separated projects.
+These examples configures a project-level log sink that feeds a logging log bucket destination with log bucket and log sink in the same project or in separated projects.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs